miaad-akbari/argocd-kubernetes/README.md

 Customization

-The Helm chart includes a number of configurable options that can be used to customize the ArgoCD deployment.
-Refer to the ArgoCD Helm Chart documentation for a full list of options.
+The manifest file includes a number of configurable options that can be used to customize the ArgoCD deployment.
+Refer to the ArgoCD documentation for a full list of options.
 Best Practices

 To ensure a secure and reliable deployment of ArgoCD, follow these best practices: